tsykoduk/greg.nokes.name/_posts/2007-10-09-end-of-an-era.md

 permalink: /2007/10/09/end-of-an-era/
 categories:
   - Computers! and Code!
+description: "Novell's historic transition from NetWare to Linux marks the end of an era for network administrators who relied on the legendary file and print server platform."
 ---
 <p>I cut my teeth on NetWare 3.1x servers oh so many years ago.
 So this announcement is bitter-sweet</p>
 <!--more-->